2 pounds bread

 1 bunch fresh parsley

-This is classic stuffing, also known as dressing, originally intended to be stuffed in a large bird while baking.
-I don't recommend that, because it creates a small danger of food poisoning, and more important, it soaks up juices that rightfully belong to the gravy
+This is classic stuffing, also known as dressing, originally intended to be stuffed in a bird while baking.
+I don't recommend that, because it creates a risk of food poisoning, and more important, it soaks up juices that will greatly improve the gravy

-The first thing you have to do is cut the bread up into cubes, put it on a couple big trays in the oven, and toast it for about an hour at about 225 (100 C).
+First, cut the bread up into cubes, put it on a couple big trays in the oven, and toast it for about an hour at about 250 (120 C).
 This will drive out the flavorless water and make room to replace it with broth.

-Now it's good to put all the stuffing in one or two big pans and bake it in the oven for 20 minutes or so, to brown the top and mix the flavors.
+Before serving, it's good to put the stuffing in a 9x13 pan and bake it in the oven for 20 minutes or so, to brown the top.